“How Did This Campaign Come About?” A Day in the Life of Wadiz Producers

 Q. I imagine you’ve had your fair share of trial and error while handling such a wide range of tasks.

-Heejung🏆: There’s no single “right answer” for what makes a product successful .
-At first, I constantly wondered, “Do customers really need the products I’m recommending?”
+Heejeong🏆: There’s no single “right answer” for what makes a product successful.
+At first, I kept wondering, “Do customers really need the products I’m recommending?”
 It’s still challenging, but I’m trying my best to understand the preferences of Wadiz and what Wadiz.
 SinceWadiz supporters wait a long time to receive their products,it’s crucial to consider whether the product is truly worth the wait. ✅ Does it offer good value for the price? ✅ Does it have a fresh, unique selling point not found elsewhere in the market?
 I’m working to clearly define the project’s selling points while considering these factors.

 Q. Are there any specific things you do to develop your own unique expertise?

-Jinhyang🌱:To become a producer capable of creating more compellingstorytelling, I’m constantly analyzing customer reviews and advertising materials.
+Jinhyang🌱:To become a PD capable of crafting more compellingstories, I’m constantly analyzing customer reviews and ad copy.
 Wadizmany products from small brands, while performance and utility are important , I’ve realized that detailed product pages and story structures that capture supporters’ attention are truly crucial.
-That’s why I’m studying successful projects. ✅ I’marchiving the detailed storylines and key copy from successful projects, ✅ searching for and examining similar products on related shopping sites, and ✅ analyzing customer reviews to gain indirect experience.
+That’s why I’m studying successful projects.
+I’marchiving the detailed storylines and key copy from successful projects, ✅ searching for and examining similar products on related shopping sites, and ✅ analyzing customer reviews to gain indirect experience.

 6:00–7:00 PM | End of the workday 🌙

-Heejeong🏆:I think of Wadiz PD as a “productbuilder ” who directs the entire project process .
-It’s not just about sourcing products at the lowest price; it’s about thinking, “How should we introducethis product?” and brand value, and instead of relying solely on existing suppliers, constantly pioneer new markets.
-Thanks to this, I’ve met makers from various industries, my business perspective has broadened, and my product planning skills have naturally improved.
+Heejeong🏆:I think of Wadiz PD as a “productbuilder who directs the entire project process .
+It’s not just about sourcing products at the lowest price; it’s about thinking, “How should we introducethis product?” and and, and instead of relying solely on existing suppliers, constantly pioneer new markets.
+Thanks to this, I’ve met makers from various industries, , which naturally broadens my business perspective and builds my product planning skills.

-Jinhyang🌱:The biggest difference is that I get to use all my skills from start to finish on a project .
+Jinhyang🌱:The biggest difference is that I get to utilize all my skills from start to finish on a project .
 Of course, there are challenging parts, but the sense of pride I feel when we achieve good results is incomparable.
-The direction of planning has also changed.
-While my role as an MD focused on “sales,” my current goal is to the goal is to grow the brand.
+The direction of planning is different, too.
+While my time as an MD was centered on “sales,” my goal now is the goal is to grow the brand.
 That’s why the key has become engaging in deeper communication with makers to collaboratively explore the overall brand planning direction.

 Q. It seems like both of you are creating “greater value” that goes beyond simply selling products.

 Jinhyang🌱: That’s right.
 I also felt a great sense of pride after successfully completing a construction-related project Wadiz.
 Construction products are usually expensive, and most sales used to happen offline.
-I’m currently preparing to launch a line of blinds,but since it’s still primarily distributor-driven, we don’t have any online advertising or sales data.
-It’s a bit challenging because I’m essentially pioneering this approach, but “I’m leaving my mark on this industry!”it feels incredibly rewarding.
+I’m currently preparing a line of blinds,but since it’s still mostly distributor-driven, there’s no online advertising or sales data available.
+It’s a bit challenging because I’m essentially pioneering this market, but “I’m leaving my mark on this industry!”it feels incredibly rewarding.

 One last thing!🎤

-Q. Do you have any advice for those who are about to become new producers?
+Q. Do you have any advice for aspiring new producers?

-Heejeong🏆: Wadiz, there are many colleagues who work together to solve problems and grow. ✔ If you love discovering new things, ✔ are full of curiosity, and ✔ have a clear vision of what you want to achieve,will find this to be the best environment to take a leap forward amidst countless opportunities.
-A Wadiz PD isn’t just limited to sales or planning—they’re a “pace-setter” who grows alongside the product and the brand.
+Heejeong🏆: Wadiz, there are many colleagues who work together to solve problems and grow. ✔ If you enjoy discovering new things, ✔ are naturally curious, and ✔ have a clear vision of what you want to achieve,, I believe this is the best environment to take a leap forward amidst a wealth of opportunities.
+A Wadiz PD isn’t just about sales or planning—they’re a “pace-setter” who grows alongside the product and the brand.
 If you want to broaden your own insights while working with new makers, I highly encourage you to give it a try.

-Curious about the Wadiz PD position currently open? 🔍
+Curious about the PD position currently open at Wadiz? 🔍